 (evidence of disease worsening on an objective measure of change over time, with or without relapses) or without progression

-Secondary progressive MS follows after relapsing-remitting MS. Disability gradually increases over time, with or without evidence of disease activity (relapses or changes on MRI).
+This graphic shows the kinds of disease activity that can occur in SPMS; however each person's experience with SPMS will be unique.
+Following a period of relapsing-remitting disease, disability gradually increases over time, with or without evidence of disease activity (relapses or changes on MRI).
 In SPMS, occasional relapses may occur, as well as periods of stability.

 Why are modifiers used to characterize SPMS?